cplusplus/transactional-memory-ts2/README.md

-<https://github.com/fraggamuffin/concurrency_ts2> is the repository for
+<https://github.com/fraggamuffin/tm_ts2021> is the repository for
-the C++ Technical Specification "Concurrency TS 2".
+the C++ Technical Specification "Trannsactional Memory TS 2021".

 The draft Technical Specification is found in the `src` directory and is written in LaTeX.
 There is a Makefile that can be used to compile the sources, or you can use the `latexmk` program e.g. `latexmk -pdf ts` will generate a PDF.

-\textbf{Concurrency TS2 Editor's Report}
+\textbf{TM TS2021 Editor's Report}
-\textbf{pre-Oct 2021 virtual Plenary meeting}
+\textbf{pre-Feb 2022 virtual Plenary meeting}

-N4895 is the proposed working draft of Concurrency TS Version 2.
-It contains changes to the Concurrency  TS as directed by the committee at the June 2021 virtual plenary meeting, and editorial changes.
+Nxxxx is the proposed working draft of Concurrency TS Version 2.
+It contains changes to the TM TS2021 as directed by the committee at the June 2021 virtual plenary meeting, and editorial changes.

-N4895 contains P1121R3 and P1122R4 from the June 2021 virtual plenary.
+N4895 contains P2066R9 from Oct 2021 virtual plenary.

 \textbf{Technical Changes}
 None